 So, as long as you are otherwise maintaining your F-1 status, you are allowed to remain in the United States until the end of your 60-day grace period.
 This allows students flexibility in pursuing their studies.
 For example, if you decided to change from a Master’s degree to a Ph.D. halfway through a program, your Form I-20 could be updated and extended to give you the extra time you need to complete the new degree without you having to leave the United States.

 You are maintaining your F-1 status as long as you are enrolled as a full-time student and are making normal progress towards completing your degree.
 You are also maintaining your F-1 status if you are approved for Optional Practical Training (OPT) after you complete your program.

 It is important to know some of the more common reasons for falling out of F-1 status, as many of them can easily be avoided.
 These include, but are not limited, to:

 Most of these occurrences can be avoided if you meet with your DSO as soon as you become aware of the issue.
 For example, you should know whether or not you need more time to complete your degree before your Form I-20 expires.
-Once you are aware of this possibility, you can make arrangements with your DSO for a timely extension.
+Once you are aware of this possibility, make arrangements with your DSO for a timely extension.